 My Pit mom isn't wanting to feed her pups anymore and I can't afford the replacement milk what can I do?

 Are the puppies old enough to eat solid food?
 If not, you should try to find out if there is a food bank or other group that helps with pet supplies, as the puppies really should receive Esbilac, or a similar brand of puppy milk replacer.
 Some areas do have food banks that supply pet foods, too.
 Perhaps a pet rescue group in your area can help.
+Otherwise, ask a vet for a recipe for a home made formula appropriate for the pups.
+You'll also have to help the puppies to move their bowels and bladders by stroking their lower bellies very, very gently if the mom neglects to do this.
+Have some toilet paper or tissues handy for the cleanup.
+This is what the moms are doing when they lick their puppies.
+Good luck!

 My dog won't nurse her almost 4 week old puppies unless I make her and I have to lay down next to her and pet her during the process.
 This all started about a week ago when my parents came to visit and brought their dog with them.
 They have been gone now for a few days, but she still won't nurse them without my help and the 2am feedings are getting old.
 Help please.
 Can they eat puppy food and water and be fine?